mark-tasaka/php-jquery-dcc-lankhmar-warrior-character-generator/README.md

 Several of the jQuery/JavaScript functions are stored in external files, as a means of creating greater design efficiency, with the goal of designing a program with high cohesion and low coupling.
 In this way, this program replicates Object-Oriented design.
 JSON is used to store multi-column variables, with jQuery functions used to retrieve these variables.

+Update 1.07 (2020-07-07): Cleaned up the repository by deleting the backup files.

 Update 1.06 (2020-07-06):  A complete version of warrior character generator uploaded.
 The next update will removed backup files and add a launch page.